History of Computer Networks

 - Information Broadcasting and Search

-- This is also a mostly used applications these days to create a new website, blogs, social networking website, search engines, etc.
+- This is also a mostly used application these days to create new websites, blogs, social networking websites, search engines, etc.

-- Computer network provide us tremendous opportunity for information broadcasting, display, searching and information retrieval.
+- Computer networks provide us tremendous opportunity for information broadcasting, display, searching, and information retrieval.

 - Storage capacity